xxiang13/leetcode/README.md

 # leetcode

-* Agorithm questions are written in Python 3.4.
+* Algorithm questions are written in Python 3.4.
 * Database SQL questions are written in MySQL.